 - Simulation facilities are available including a Bronchoscopy simulator (which can be accessed by you)

-- Observed undergraduate teaching (lots of UCL students around and opportunities to teach)
+- Observed undergraduate teaching (lots of UCL students around and opportunities to teach), contact Dr Murray if interested in greater involvement in teaching

 - Rota and teaching organisation